mwmlln/tails-on-trails/README.md

   Udemy [Django tutorial by startcode](https://www.udemy.com/course/python-django-web/learn/lecture/23845550)

+  My hackathon team Diverspect for giving me the idea for the forum [Diverspect](https://github.com/Gwen-Bradbury/trust-in-soda-hackathon)

-Gratitude to Tutor support, John, Fatima and Sean for helping me to trouble-shoot some of the issues I encountered.
+  Also gratitude to Tutor support, John, Fatima and Sean for helping me to trouble-shoot some of the issues I encountered.

 * Images